topasmc/topas-docs/parameters/scoring/volume.rst

-Fluence             sum of step lengths divided by volume EnergyFluence       sum of step lengths times energy divided by volume StepCount           counting number of Geant4 steps in the volume OpticalPhotonCount  fills an ntuple with information abotu optical photons seen in volume Charge              counting method described below EffectiveCharge     counting method described below ProtonLET           various methods described below
+Fluence             sum of step lengths divided by volume EnergyFluence       sum of step lengths times energy divided by volume StepCount           counting number of Geant4 steps in the volume OpticalPhotonCount  fills an ntuple with information about optical photons seen in volume Charge              counting method described below EffectiveCharge     counting method described below ProtonLET           various methods described below